thoughtbot/maybe_haskell/book/haskell-basics.md

         then Just first
         else find predicate rest
 ```

+This function has two definitions matching two different patterns: if given the
+empty list, we immediately return `Nothing`.
+Otherwise, the (non-empty) list is
+de-constructed into its `first` element and the `rest` of the list by matching
+on the `(:)` (pronounced *cons*) constructor.
+Then we test if applying the
+`predicate` function to `first` returns `True`.
+If it does, we return `Just` it.
+Otherwise, we recurse and try to find the element in the `rest` of the list.

 This forces all callers of `find` to deal with the potential `Nothing` case.